menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 2. To enable DNS Management in Micetro, start the Windows Services program and open the properties dialog box for Men&Mice DNS Server Controller.

-3. Click the :guilabel:`Log On` tab.
+3. Click the *Log On* tab.
 The :guilabel:`Local System account` radio button is most likely selected.

 4. Click the :guilabel:`This account` radio button and enter the name and password of a Windows User that is a member of the Administrators group.

 5. Close the dialog box and restart the Men&Mice DNS Server Controller service.

 .. note::
-  Some actions for static zones are not available if you are managing MS DNS servers on remote computers using the DNS Server Controller.
+  Some actions for static zones are not available if you are managing Microsoft DNS servers on remote computers using the DNS Server Controller.
 The following actions are not available:

     * Disable resource record